coding46/coding46.github.io/source/_posts/2013-08-17-hello-world.markdown

 comments: true
 categories:
 ---
-That were some easy steps to get this running. ;)
+Those were some easy steps to get this running. ;)